eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - utest

 #### The agent shall enqueue update workload operations with unfulfilled delete dependencies
-`swdd~agent-enqueues-pending-update-workload-operations~1`
+`swdd~agent-enqueues-pending-update-delete-workload-operations~1`

 Status: approved

-When the RuntimeManager receives a `WorkloadOperation` to update a workload, and the workload state of a dependency of the workload is not fulfilling the configured `DeleteCondition`, then the RuntimeManager shall request the WorkloadScheduler to enqueue the `WorkloadOperation`.
+When the RuntimeManager receives a `WorkloadOperation` to update a workload, and the workload state of the workload is not fulfilling its `DeleteCondition`, then the WorkloadScheduler shall enqueue the update.

-Rationale: The agent shall not perform the create of the new workload with the default update strategy `AT_MOST_ONCE` when the inter-workload dependencies of a create are fulfilled.
+Rationale: The agent shall not continue with the create of the new workload with the default update strategy `AT_MOST_ONCE` when the inter-workload dependencies of a create are fulfilled, but the delete conditions are not fulfilled.

 Tags:
+- RuntimeManager
 - WorkloadScheduler

 Needs: